WebAssembly/component-model/design/mvp/Explainer.md

 ### ESM-integration

-Like the JS API, [ESM-integration] can be extended to load components in all the same places where modules can be loaded today, branching on the `kind` field in the binary format to determine whether to decode as a module or a component.
+Like the JS API, [esm-integration] can be extended to load components in all the same places where modules can be loaded today, branching on the `layer` field in the binary format to determine whether to decode as a module or a component.
 The main question is how to deal with component imports having a single string as well as the new importable component, module and instance